tuk-tuk-team/tuk-tuk/README.md

-# Тук-тук
+# Тук тук
-"Тук-тук" is a service where people renting an apartment can find a roommate, or find a friend to search for an apartment together.
+"Тук-тук" is a service where people already renting an apartment can find a roommates who share common interests to share rent, or find a group of people to search for a desired apartment together.

 ## Target Audience
-Our target audience is students.
-We want to create a very convenient solution for them, so it would be a lot easier to find roommates.
+Our target audience is students but anyone can use the service.
+We want to create a very convenient solution for everyone, so it would be a lot easier to find roommates.

 ## Main Functionality
-- Every user has their own profile.
-- There will be a page with roommate search ads.
-User can upload own photos of an apartment or leave a third-party link.
-- There will be a page with users' posts about themselves so people can group with them for an apartment search.
+- User can register.
+Every user has their own profile filled with detailed information about himself (including name, working schedule, age, sex, desired district, personal qualities, preferences about roommates, price range, life goals etc.).
+- User can make posts.
+There are two kinds of posts:
+  - group gathering with intention to find and share a flat later on;
+  - searching for a roommate to join existing group which rents a particular flat.
+- Communication via external links to Telegram, Viber etc.
+- Embedded chat may be added later on.

 ## Technologies
-TBA
+### Front-end:
+- HTML
+- CSS
+- JS

+### Back-end:
+- Node.js
+- PostgreSQL

+More can be added soon.

 ## Development Team
 - [Kariavka Daria](https://github.com/Ariiia)